drupalprojects/scald/README.txt

 Scald depends on Views, CTools and has integration for Edit, CKEditor or WYSIWYG, Token.

-Other than type/context/action/transcoder/player providers, Scald have 3 types of modules:
+Other than type/context/action/transcoder/player providers, Scald has 3 types of modules:

 - Drag and Drop integration: the DnD module features drag and drop interface